 Third parties with a direct interest (eg, neighbours) have a right to participate and object to the issuance of the building permit.
-Once the building permit application is approved by the mayor, a certificate is issued that:
+Once the building permit application is approved by the mayor, a certificate is issued, which must:

-Regarding the building permit issuance process, any person may appeal to the Court to have the decision overturned.
-The appeal must be filed within three months from the display of the certificate by the developer at the boundaries of the parcel of land.
+Regarding the building permit issuance process, any person may appeal to the court to have the decision overturned.
+The appeal must be filed within three months of the certificate being displayed by the developer at the boundaries of the parcel of land.

-Developers and owners remain free to enter into a contract with the relevant authorities (primarily the municipality) in order to anticipate any issue.
+Developers and owners remain free to enter into a contract with the relevant authorities, primarily the municipality, to address potential issues in advance.

 The mayor of the municipality is empowered to stop the works and/or to lodge a criminal complaint and initiate criminal proceedings against the developer/owner.

-Luxembourg law provides for a wide variety of company forms capable of acquiring and holding real estate assets, with the most frequently used types being:
+Luxembourg law provides for a wide array of company forms that are capable of acquiring and holding real estate assets, with the most frequently used types being:

-The civil company (société civile) is also occasionally used to acquire and hold real estate assets, but it cannot be used for repeated speculative real estate operations and is therefore of lesser interest for investors.
+The civil company (société civile) is also occasionally used to acquire and hold real estate assets, but cannot be used for repeated speculative real estate operations.
+Therefore, it appears to be of lesser interest to investors.

-Luxembourg also offers a wide range of flexible and efficient investment fund regimes which are of particular interest to real estate asset managers willing to raise capital from investors with a view to acquiring real estate assets:
+Luxembourg also offers a wide range of flexible and efficient investment fund regimes, which are of particular interest to real estate asset managers who are willing to raise capital from investors with a view to acquiring real estate assets.

-A simple limited partnership and a special limited partnership can be incorporated by way of either a notarial deed or a deed under private seal.
-While the special limited partnership is deprived of legal personality, the simple limited partnership will acquire its legal personality from the day of execution of the partnership agreement, thus allowing for maximum flexibility.
-The constitutive document of each such partnership will be published in extracts only.
+A common limited partnership and a special limited partnership can be incorporated by way of either a notarial deed or a deed under a private seal.
+While the special limited partnership is deprived of legal personality, the common limited partnership will acquire its legal personality from the day of execution of the partnership agreement, thus allowing for maximum flexibility.
+The constitutive document of each such partnership will be published by way of extracts only.
 The relevant extract will include the following:

-The incorporation process is rather straightforward and can generally be completed within a few days.
+The formation process is quite straightforward and can generally be completed within a few days.